When Heartburn Medications Can Be Dangerous

 Reduce Hiatal Hernia if It is Present

 A hiatal hernia forms inside the diaphragm, the muscular area between the chest and the lower abdomen.
 It can result in bulging inside the stomach and interfere with stomach acid and digestion.
-One of the main symptoms of hiatal hernia, so if you have hiatal hernia, it is important to reduce it to improve your stomach acid levels and heartburn.
+One of the main symptoms of a hiatal hernia, so if you have a hiatal hernia, it is important to reduce it to improve your stomach acid levels and heartburn.

 Natural options for hiatal hernia include a warm water fix, self-massage, yoga, apple cider vinegar, cinnamon, chamomile, baking soda, aloe vera, slippery elm, an anti-inflammatory diet, fermented foods, and digestive enzymes, such as Super D-Zyme.
 To learn more about hiatal hernia, I recommend reading this article (22).